 Household contents insurance

 It is a good idea to take out home contents insurance to cover your possessions against fire, theft and other risks, such as accidental damage.
-If something happens to destroy or damage your possessions, it can cost a lot of money to replace them items, some of which may be essential.
+If something happens to destroy or damage your possessions, it can cost a lot of money to replace these items.

 This page tells you what you can expect home contents insurance to cover, how to choose a policy and what problems you might have with making an insurance claim.